 3. Must be able to demonstrate current involvement in the sport.

 1. A completed application form;

-2. A letter, not more than 250 words, describing the reasons why you would be a worthy recipient of the George F. Jones Scholarship.
+2. A letter, not more than 250 words, describing the reasons why you would be a worthy recipient of the George F. Jones Award.
 Include your contributions to the rugby community, how you have helped expand the game, other volunteer activities, your academic achievements, your most important accomplishments and your future goals;

 3. Two letters of reference from the two individuals named in your application.
 One must be someone who has been involved with you in the rugby community;

 4. An electronic photograph in .jpg format.
 We would prefer if the applicant is wearing a rugby jersey in the photo but that is not required (once submitted the photo will be the property of the Canadian Rugby Foundation).

 NOTE: Items 1 to 4 above must be e-mailed to firstname.lastname@example.org to complete the application process.